LonesG/camperhacks/README.md

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to locate the relevant social media links to see what kind of community Camper Hack is.
+        1. As a Returning Visitor, I want to locate the relevant social media links to see what kind of community Camper Hacks is.
         2. As a Returning Visitor, I want to find how I can join this community, attend meet ups and avail of their newsletter.

     -   #### Frequent User Goals